राम

 रामकृष्ण नाम सर्व दोषां हरण | जडजीवां तारण हरि एक || २ ||

-The Name of Ram Krishna removes all faults - Hari alone is the redeemer of even the most inert souls.
+The Name of Ram Krishna removes all faults; Hari alone redeems even the most inert souls.

 Dnyaneshwar names the two fears that keep every seeker standing at the door.
 The first: I have done too many wrong things, I carry too many faults.
 The second: I am too dull, too distracted, too spiritually dead to be reached.
 And in a single verse, he demolishes both.
 The Name of Ramakrishna removes all faults.
 Not some.
 Not the lighter ones.
 All.
 And even the most inert soul, the one who cannot feel, cannot concentrate, cannot summon a single tear of devotion, is carried across by Hari alone.

 If you have ever heard that inner voice tallying your failures, telling you that you are disqualified, that you must fix yourself before you approach the Name, this verse is your answer.
 You do not clean the room before you open the window to let the air in.
 You open the window, and the air does the cleaning.
-The Name is not a reward for purity.
-It is the agent of purification.
+The Name is the agent of purification, not a reward for purity.
 Begin with your faults still on your shoulders.
 The Name is stronger than the entire ledger.

 Read full commentary